joushx/EAN13.js/README.md

 </canvas>
 ```

-You may change the dimensions of the element.
-The barcode will automatically be resized.
+You may change the size of the element.
+The barcode will be generated to match it.

 ###Print barcode###
-For printing the code of the provided number with the number under it, just use the following code:
+For printing the code just create a new instance and call the `draw()` method:

 ```javascript
 // create instance